 What Is APR?

 The annual percentage rate, often shortened to APR, is the cost of borrowing money for one year.
 Creditors use the APR to calculate the amount of interest owed.
 Fees are usually included in the APR, such as origination fees and processing fees.
+This is why the apr is usually higher than the interest rate

-Borrowers pay the credit card APR when you carry a balance from one billing cycle into the next.
-If you pay your credit card balance in full every month, you typically do not have to pay interest fees.
-If you have an outstanding balance, your monthly credit card statement will display your APR rate and the dollar amount you owe.
+Borrowers pay the credit APR when you carry a balance from one billing cycle into the next.
+If you pay your card balance in full every month, you typically do not have to pay interest fees.
+If you have an outstanding balance, your monthly card statement will display your APR rate and the dollar amount you owe.

 What Determines Credit Card APRs?